pathbreak/reddit-sentiment-storm/README.md

 - Top 5 stories with most negative comments across all given subreddits

-Run the _Viewer App_ to monitor these lists in realtime:
+Run the _Viewer App_ to display these lists in realtime:

-- Download `redditsentiment-viewer.jar` to a machine which can access the Zookeeper server/cluster.
++ Download `redditsentiment-viewer.jar` to a machine which can access the Zookeeper server/cluster.

 	```bash